 Make a Gift

-Chicago-Kent’s Patent Hub is the only place patent attorneys can volunteer in their area of expertise to help low-income inventors and small businesses get their ideas patented.
+Chicago-Kent’s Patent Hub is the only place in Illinois where patent attorneys can volunteer in their area of expertise to help low-income inventors and small businesses get their ideas patented.

 We receive limited funding from the USPTO and rely on additional support to review, screen, and match cases to volunteer attorneys.
 Consider making a personal donation to support the Patent Hub or encourage your law firm to be a sponsor.
 We recognize your law firm’s support by including your firm’s logo on the Patent Hub website, in the quarterly newsletter, and in Patent Hub materials, as well as by recognizing your firm at the Patent Hub volunteer and donor reception.
 Champion and Partner supporters’ logos are also included in the Chicago-Kent IP newsletter, which is emailed to nearly 2,000 IP lawyers across the country, including approximately 230 in-house counsel.